BastienBoymond/JapScan-PageSaver/README.md

 ## :computer: Architecture of project :computer:

-This project was a fullstack project
+This project was a fullstack project he contains:

 * A Python3 scrapper on a vps that every hour refresh the data
 * A PostgresSQL database that contains news manga